helloscottk/rudi/README.md

 ## 📜 License

-This project is created with love and spiritual intention for the Rudra Meditation community.
+This project is created with love and spiritual intention for the Last Life Yoga community.

 ---